-On top of all that, you’re contending with the 49% of employees surveyed by global staffing firm Robert Half who are flexing their muscles, angling for benefits like subsidized commutes, relaxed dress codes and childcare underwritten by employers, among others1.
+On top of all of that, you’re contending with the 49 percent of employees surveyed by global staffing firm Robert Half who are flexing their muscles, angling for benefits like subsidized commutes, relaxed dress codes, and childcare underwritten by employers, among others1.

 But when your sympathy for others intensifies to the point that you are no longer merely relating to their situation but also deeply identifying with it, then you have likely neglected your own well-being.
-Empathy is defined by Mental Health America as “the ability to not only understand another’s feelings but also to become one with that person’s distress.2
+Empathy, which Mental Health America defines as “the ability to not only understand another’s feelings but also to become one with that person’s distress"2.

 Here are some steps you can take to avoid compassion fatigue symptoms: